PSA Phuentsholing Stadium

-PSA Phuentsholing Stadium, also known as Phuentsholing Football Ground, is a 5,000-capacity football stadium located in Phuntsholing, Bhutan.
+PSA Phuentsholing Stadium, also known as Phuentsholing Football Ground or PSA Ground, is a 5,000-capacity association football stadium located in Phuntsholing, Bhutan.
 The Bhutan Olympic Committee instigated a major sport venue construction project in 2016 which included the insertion of multiple additions to the stadium.

 Opened to the public in summer 2011, the field was previously prepared for paddy transplantations by the local footballers.

+Ground

 It is the only recreational venue in Phuntsholing.
 For example, the annual inter-departmental football tournament start depends solely on the PSA Football Ground being ready for usage.

-Preparatory work on the stadium was needed as it was hosting an event to celebrate Bhutan's monarch Jigme Khesar Namgyel Wangchuck.
+Preparatory work on the stadium was needed as it was hosting an event to celebrate Bhutan's monarch, King Jigme Khesar Namgyel Wangchuck.

-Ground